SaurabhJalendra/Multi-Model-System/SKAI_ARCHITECTURE.md

 * Lightweight setup for CLI or desktop assistant
 * Can scale to server-hosted orchestration with background agent runner
 * Local LLM support (via Ollama/llama.cpp) optionally supported
+* Voice services can run locally or use cloud APIs

 ---